uol-library/rdl-handbook/pages/policies-processes/creating-a-readme.md

 2. increase the quality of submissions; and
 3. further encourage people to use and cite published work and is a step forward to allow readers, authors, and those in the field to practice more open and reproducible science.

-An example of a policy describing these requirement is available here:
+An example of a policy from a publisher describing these requirement is available here:

 <https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29WR.1943-5452.0000998>